DebaratiD/OpenAIMernApp/README.md

 ```
 Specifying "type":"module" in package.json below the description helps use the same import export statements as used in react.

+After adding the code for MongoDB connection in index.js and restarting the server (1:07:17), the server crashes since there is no Mongo DB Atlas URL added in the process.env.MONGODB_URL variable.

+Go to MongoDB atlas site and follow the instructions to create a new database for free.
+While connecting to the database, select the drivers method to connect to mongodb via the application.
+The full atlas string will be available  which you can save in a .env file.

+PostRoutes is for creating and retrieving the posts.
+DalleRoutes is for generating data from the OpenAI API.

+For OpenAI, since my credits had expired I had to use another email and phone number to login and generate a new API key.
+Till 1:28:00, the project is now able to generate images based on the prompt provided.

 Link for the youtube tutorial is [here](https://www.youtube.com/watch?v=EyIvuigqDoA).